Homeland Security chief defends US handling of border surge | Politics

 Republicans in Congress have claimed that Biden's support for immigration legislation and decision to allow people to make legal asylum claims has become a magnet for migrants, but Mayorkas noted that there have been surges in the past, even under Trump.

-It has enlisted the Federal Emergency Management Agency to set up new temporary facilities to house migrant children in Texas and Arizona, working with HHS to expand shelter capacity and backing aid to Honduras, Guatemala and El Salvador to try to stem the flow of migrants at the source.
+It has enlisted the Federal Emergency Management Agency to set up new temporary facilities to house migrant children in Texas and Arizona.
+It is also working with HHS to expand shelter capacity and backing aid to Honduras, Guatemala and El Salvador to try to stem the flow of migrants at the source.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)